Romiko/ai-sandbox/open-ai/README.md

 Use ChatGPT API and VectorDB Lookup to personalise your results.

 I recommend using [Anaconda](https://www.anaconda.com/download) to maintain python environments.
+To have anaconda working seamlessly in VSCode, please read [setup anaconda in vscode](https://opensourceoptions.com/blog/setup-anaconda-python-to-work-with-visual-studio-code-on-windows/)

 ## Installation
 Install [Langchain](https://github.com/hwchase17/langchain)